dmannan/graphSpec/specDefn.md

 mostly the `` sections, because it's hard to read on github when the lines are really long

+``
-Note the graphs should be stored in csv format with columns defined as: "node source" "node target" and "weight".
-Multi-graphs are stored in one csv, with the multiple weight columns referring to the multiple edges from the different graphs.
+Note the graphs should be stored in csv format, with each row representing an edge.
+Columns defined as: "node source" "node target" and "weight".
+Multi-graphs are stored in one csv, with the multiple weight columns referring to the multiple edges from the different graphs. **Edge attributes** also **stored under separate cloumns in the csv** (see exampleEdgelist.csv).

 BP : explain that each row of this csv represents an edge